ServiceStack/Bundler/README.md

 Now everytime you run **/bundler/bundler.cmd** it will scan these files, compiling and minifying any new or changed files.

-Tip: Give **bundler.cmd** a keyboard short-cut or run it as a post-build script so you can easily re-run it when your files have changed.
+Tip: For greater productivity integrate it with VS.NET by assiging a keyboard short-cut to **bundler.cmd** or run it as a post-build script so it's easily re-run it when your files have changed.

 #### Create an External Tool inside VS.NET: